RanLuKenny/Summer-project-chip-test-program-on-Xilinx-Zedboard/README.md

 -Connect the chip according to pin sequence in "data.txt" file

--run the executable file in terminal
+-Run the executable file in terminal

     # ./runme